gazebosim/gz-cmake/MIGRATION.md

 The `ign_add_library(~)` macro has been removed and replaced with the macro `ign_create_main_library(~)`.
 With this new macro, you no longer need to specify the library name, because it will be inferred from your project information.
-Instead, you should pass the `SOURCES` argument, followed my the source files which will be used to generate your library.
+Instead, you should pass the `SOURCES` argument, followed by the source files which will be used to generate your library.

 You may also use the `CXX_STANDARD` argument to specify which C++ standard your